// About Rally America

-The six-event Rally America National Championship stops at venues across the country, from Seattle, Washington to Newry, Maine.
+The eight-event Rally America National Championship stops at venues across the country, from Denver, Colorado to Chilicothe, Ohio.
 Rally America competitors can reach speeds of well over 100 mph in modified street cars on natural-terrain courses consisting of gravel, dirt or snow over a course covering hundreds of miles.

 Rally America’s initial purpose was to support the Sports Car Club of America’s (SCCA) ProRally Championship with timing and scoring efforts.
 At the conclusion of the 2004 championship, the SCCA transferred the commercial and sanctioning rights of the ProRally Championship into the hands of Rally America, Inc.